openmultiplayer/web/docs/scripting/callbacks/OnPlayerRequestSpawn.md

 ---
 title: OnPlayerRequestSpawn
-description: Called when a player attempts to spawn via class selection either by pressing SHIFT or clicking the 'Spawn' button.
+description: This callback is called when a player attempts to spawn via class selection either by pressing SHIFT or clicking the 'Spawn' button.
 tags: ["player"]
 ---

 ## Description

-Called when a player attempts to spawn via class selection either by pressing SHIFT or clicking the 'Spawn' button.
+This callback is called when a player attempts to spawn via class selection either by pressing SHIFT or clicking the 'Spawn' button.

 | Name     | Description                                   |
 | -------- | --------------------------------------------- |